-First Aid/Medical service will be available at Doey Center Friday evening, Saturday and Sunday morning.
-Youth medication must be held by his or her troop leader.
+First Aid/Medical service will be available at the Doey Center Friday evening through Sunday morning.
+Youth medication must be held by the unit leader.
 All injuries, illness, frostbite or hypothermia, regardless of extent must be reported to Klondike medical staff immediately.
 Trained First Aid personnel will be on hand.